brianglass/anastasis/files/26_september.md

 **Troparia**

-**L**ady, at the judgement to come, do not point me out as an object of the demonsÂ’ malignant joy, but entreat the Judge, your Son, to look kindly on me.
+**L**ady, at the judgement to come, do not point me out as an object of the demons’ malignant joy, but entreat the Judge, your Son, to look kindly on me.

 **K**indling your anger by my thoughts and by my evil and lawless deeds, O Lord, for pardon I bring you your Mother.
 Take pity, save me.